General Motors, Microsoft & Cruise to Work Together on the Development of Commercial Self-driving Vehicles

 【Summary】Cruise, General Motors and Microsoft have announced a long term strategic partnership on the accelerate the development of commercial self-driving vehicles.
 San Francisco-based Cruise is the self-driving subsidiary of GM.
 Microsoft and Cruise will bring their software, hardware and cloud computing capabilities to the partnership, while GM will provide is expertise in vehicle manufacturing at scale.

+Microsoft and Cruise will bring their software, hardware and cloud computing capabilities to the partnership, while GM will provide is extetise in vehicle manufacturing at scale.
 Cruise intends to leverage Microsoft's Azure cloud and edge computing platform for commercialization.

 Microsoft will join GM, Honda and institutional investors in a combined new equity investment of more than $2 billion in Cruise, bringing the post-money valuation of the company to $30 billion.